Home Assessment Protocols Blog

 4. Agency Affirmations: Building Willpower Language

 The second component of hope is agency β€” the belief that you can initiate and sustain action toward goals.
 Research shows that specific language patterns can strengthen agency thinking.
+If you want a domain-scoped read on where your own agency and pathways stand right now, the 2-minute Health Hope Check or Relationship Hope Check apply the same two components to a specific area of life.

 πŸ’ͺ High-Agency Phrases to Practice